 While deciding on policy limits can be overwhelming for homeowners, it is best to rely on the experts.
 “Work with your insurance broker or agent and identify all of your hazards to determine the amount of liability insurance that adequately protects you,” Wright said.

 A new backyard respite is best enjoyed when the proper protections and precautions are in place, she said.
-“If you do decide to invest in warm-weather amenities, be sure to also invest in the proper coverage to protect yourself and the possibility of injury among guests, neighbors and family, as well as your property.”
+“If you do decide to invest in warm-weather amenities, be sure to also invest in the proper liability coverage to protect yourself and the possibility of injury among guests, neighbors and family, in addition to your property coverage.”